genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 Unforeseen emergent behaviors in AGI or malicious exploitation of ASI capabilities could lead to outcomes that are uncontrollable, posing existential threats to humanity.

 **Real-World Examples:**
-- **Theoretical Studies:** Research papers on “AI risk” and scenarios like the “paperclip maximizer” outline potential catastrophic misuse.
+- **Theoretical Studies:** Research papers on "AI risk" and scenarios like the "paperclip maximizer" outline potential catastrophic misuse.
 - **International Dialogues:** Ongoing discussions at forums such as the Global Partnership on AI reflect concerns over such risks.

----

 ### Superintelligence Opportunities & Challenges
 **Description:**